Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 There is no easy answer to that.
 Everyone works in different ways and each team will have different needs.
 You might need to manage 10,000 tasks and I only need to manage 10 at a time.
 Look for apps that will help you stay on top of your work, whatever that work might be, and track your time effectively.
 Test out some different tools and find one you can use as a team.

 You can’t do everything at the same time.
 Even if you have a big project team.
-You need a task management strategy for prioritising the work.
+You need a task management strategy for prioritizing the work.

-Most project task management tools have a way to prioritise tasks and flag the important ones.
-You can do this with colour, with categories or a priority status.
+Most project task management tools have a way to prioritize tasks and flag the important ones.
+You can do this with color, with categories or a priority status.
 It doesn’t matter how it happens, as long as the people doing the work understand where their focus should be first.